gpulido/homeassistant-airzone/README.md

 For a proper configuration of the gateway please take a look to the [python-airzone](https://pypi.org/project/python-airzone/) library.

-## Innobus
+## Innobus / LocalAPI

-Given an Innobus MachineID, this component  discover automatically the Zones associated to them.
+Given an Innobus MachineID or LocalAPI systemID, this component  discover automatically the Zones associated to them.
 As HA doesn't provide (yet) a proper generic way to handle multiroom / multizones HVAC with a centralized machine, this component creates a climate device for each Machine that interfaces with the Machine state (STOP-AIR-COOL-HOT-HOTPLUS etc...) and a climate device for each of the zones to control them.

 Example of climate card as Innobus Machine: